brocaar/chirpstack-docs/content/guides/first-gateway-device.md

 Example: [https://localhost:8080/](https://localhost:8080/).

+Once you have the interface working, you are ready to add the configurations required in order to receive data from a device.

 ### Add network-server

 In order to connect your LoRa App Server instance with the LoRa Server instance, click *Network servers* and then *Add*.
-As LoRa Server is installed on the same host as LoRa App Server in this guide, use `localhost:8000` as network-server name (port `8000` is the default port used by LoRa Server, this can be modified through `loraserver.toml`).
+As the LoRa Server is installed on the same host as the LoRa App Server in this guide, use `localhost:8000` as network-server name (port `8000` is the default port used by LoRa Server, this can be modified through `loraserver.toml`).

-Note that LoRa App Server can connect to multiple LoRa Server instances.
+Note that the LoRa App Server can connect to multiple LoRa Server instances.
 For example each LoRa Server instance could support a different region.

 ### Service-profile

 The service-profile defines the features that can be used by an organization.

 Click on *Service-profiles* and then *Create* to create a service-profile for the LoRa Server organization.
 This will also associate the organization with the network-server instance.

 ### Device-profile

 The device-profile defines the device properties of a device.
 For example it defines the activation type (OTAA vs ABP), the implemented LoRaWAN version etc...

 Click on *Device-profiles* and then *Create* to create a device-profile for the LoRa Server organization.

 ### Application

-Now that LoRa App Server is associated with the LoRa Server instance, the organization has a service-profile and device-profile, it is time to create your first application.
+Now that there is a LoRa App Server/LoRa Server association, a service-profile for the organization and device-profile, it is time to create your first application.

 Click on *Applications*, then click on *Create*.

-Once the application has been created, click on the created application to see the list of devices associated with this application.
+Next, click on the created application to see the list of devices associated with this application.
+This will be an empty list until you complete the next step...

 ### Device

-Under the *Devices* tab, click on the *Create* button to create a new device.
+Click on the *Devices* tab (found under Application/_YourApp_ if you aren't there already), then click on the *Create* button to create a new device.

-In case of an OTAA device, after creating the device you will be redirected to a page where you can enter the root key(s).
-In case of an ABP device, you will be redirect to a page where you can enter the session keys.
+After the creation of an Over the Air Activation (OTAA) device, you will be redirected to a page where you can enter the root key(s).
+After the creation of an Activation By Personalization (ABP) device, you will be redirected to a page where you can enter the session keys.
+The selected Device Profile that was created in the steps above determines whether the device uses OTAA or ABP.

-### Receive data
+### Check that you are receiving data

 It is possible to stream all LoRaWAN frames (raw and encrypted data) and device data from the web-interface.
 Click on the created device and click on